 - You change your name

 - You wish to affiliate (join) a political party or change your political party affiliation

 - You want to change where your ballot is being mailed

 If you move within the same county, you may also send a letter to the County Election Official giving your old and new address and signing your name as you are registered.

 If you are living at the same address, you do not need to re-register if you miss one election or many elections.

 Are you registered to vote?
-Only your county's elections office can tell you.
+Find out using the CA SOS's special voter status site.
 To find out or to answer any other questions about your registration, call or email your county election office.
-Some county election web sites allow voters to check their registration and political party affiliation electronically.

 You may register at any time, but you must be registered on or before 15 days prior to the election in order to vote.
 A postmark on the 15th day prior to the election is acceptable.